Ranthambore Tiger-Spotting Safari

-Ready for some tiger spotting?
-India's Ranthambore National Park is the home of the "Friendly Tigers" along with elephants, rhino, hundreds of other animal and bird species.
-Our safari in Ranthambore offers spectacular scenery, a ruined palace, and chances to see tigers in the wild.
+The park is the home of the "Friendly Tigers" along with elephants, rhino, hundreds of other animal and bird species.
+Our safari in Ranthambore offers spectacular scenery, a ruined palace, and good chances to see tigers in the wild.

 Day One: Into the Wild

-Drive from Agra or Jaipur to Ranthambore Tiger Reserve.
+Drive from Agra or Jaipur to Ranthambore Tiger Reserve .
 Depart early and enjoy some spectacular scenery along the way, then check in at your hotel or lodge on arrival.
 Depending on the hotel you choose you may be in a luxury safari tent or a rustic lodge with a working fireplace.
+You have at least one half-day outing in the park, but you can add one or two more.

 Day Two: Hunt for Big Game

-Early morning safari through the park on an all-terrain vehicle with a rooftop platform that is tall enough to see over the top of the tall grasses that grow in parts of the park.
-Nestled in the Aravali hills, in the midst of the arid plains and denuded tracts of Rajasthan in the north of India, lies Ranthambore tiger reserve, a haven for the adventure-seeker and the wildlife-watcher.
+Early morning safari through the park.
+Nestled in the Aravali hills, in the midst of the arid plains and denuded tracts of Rajasthan in the north of India, Ranthambore is a a haven for the adventure-seeker and the wildlife-watcher.
 410km of desert ecology speckled with dhok, ronj, salai, ber and palm trees boast some of the best wildlife sightings Asia has to offer.
 This is where belts of dry deciduous forest with ancient Banyan and Peepul trees suddenly give way to lush green Oasis.

 Three major lakes, Rajbaugh, Milak Talao and Pada talao, serve as watering holes for the herbivorous and carnivorous creatures that inhibit this national park which is studded as it is with Rajput pavilions and palaces and the imposing ruins of Ranthambore Fort.